 What this volunteering opportunity will provide you with:

-- First-hand experience of a real-life conservation project and working with conservation specialists
+- First-hand experience of a real-life conservation project.

-- Experience interacting with people from an extremely diverse range of backgrounds.
+- Experience working with people from a diverse range of backgrounds.

-- Opportunity to work on a variety of events and activities for the public, carry out research, write blogs
+- Opportunity to work on a variety of events and activities for the public, and to carry out research or write blogs.

-- Insight into the workings of the cathedral, experience working in a sacred building and place of faith
+- Insight into the workings of the cathedral, and experience working in a sacred building and place of faith.

 - The opportunity to practice speaking in various foreign languages dependent on the nationality of visitors you encounter.

-- Opportunities to volunteer in further, more technically specific roles, in the cathedral.
+- Opportunities to volunteer in further roles in the cathedral team.